 }

-resource "snowflake_user" "user" {
+resource "snowflake_user" "tf_user" {

-provider = snowflake.security_admin
+provider = snowflake.useradmin

-name = "tf_demo_user"
+name = "TF_DEMO_USER"

-default_warehouse = snowflake_warehouse.warehouse.name
+default_warehouse = snowflake_warehouse.tf_warehouse.name

-default_role = snowflake_role.role.name
+default_role = snowflake_account_role.tf_role.name

-default_namespace = "${snowflake_database.db.name}.${snowflake_schema.schema.name}"
+default_namespace = "${snowflake_database.tf_db.name}.${snowflake_schema.tf_db_tf_schema.fully_qualified_name}"

 rsa_public_key = substr(tls_private_key.svc_key.public_key_pem, 27, 398)